axelriv62/axelriv62/README-EN.md

 </h1>

 <h3> 👋 Hello! </h3>
-My name is Axel, I’m a second-year student in the BUT Computer Science at IUT de Lens, and I am passionate about application development.
-I am looking for a work-study opportunity for my third year of degree in order to put my skills into practice and deepen my experience.
+My name is Axel, I’m a second-year student in the BUT Computer Science at IUT de Lens and a full-stack developer apprentice at Worldline France.

 <br>Outside my studies, I am a football passionate, a big movie fan, a novels and comic books reader, and a gamer in my spare time.
 I am also curious about the latest technological advances, especially in the field of artificial intelligence.